-Work the coarse aggregate back from the face of the concrete, and force the concrete under and around the reinforcing steel, strands, embedments, and ducts.
+Work the coarse aggregate back from the face of the concrete and force the concrete under and around the reinforcing steel, strands, embedments, and ducts.
 If prestressed concrete I-beams are cast in multiple lifts, the thickness of the first lift must be slightly above the juncture of the bottom flange and web.

-CastUnless otherwise approved by the Engineer, cast prestressed concrete voided box beams monolithically in 2two stages, maintaining the concrete in the previously placed bottom slab in a plastic state until the web (side wall) concrete is placed and vibrated into the bottom slab unless approved by the Engineer.
+Unless otherwise approved by the Engineer, cast prestressed concrete voided box beams monolithically in two stages, maintaining the concrete in the previously placed bottom slab in a plastic state until the web (side wall) concrete is placed and vibrated into the bottom slab.